^

 Tachycardia in late pregnancy

-Paroxysmal tachycardia in pregnancy
+Paroxysmal tachycardia during pregnancy

 • Dizziness, tinnitus, fainting.

-• Neurological symptoms of paroxysmal seizures.
+• Neurological symptoms of paroxysmal attacks.

 • Sweating, nausea, flatulence and other manifestations of autonomic dysfunction.